 Permitting and Regulations

-- Alaska Department of Environmental Conservation (AK-DEC) One or more permits may be required before you can mine sand/gravel.
-Contact ADEC to find out which permits, if any, are required.
+Contact these agencies to find out which permits, if any, are required.
 Many permits require monitoring and reporting, so you will need to budget for these tasks.

-NRC may be able to assist you with permitting questions, but it is the responsibility of the Village Site Manager or Contractor to apply for and comply with all elements of the permit, and pay the permitting fees.
+NANA may be able to assist you with permitting questions, but it is the responsibility of the Local Manager or Contractor to apply for and comply with all elements of the permit, and to pay the permit fees.